haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/eco_system.md

 # Haddock3 eco-system

-Haddock3 can be used together with other tools that have been developped and maintained by the BonvinLab.
+Haddock3 can be used together with other tools that have been developed and maintained by the BonvinLab.

 ## Local installation of tools

-Here are some usefull links to software that can be useful to solve your research question:
+Here are some useful links to software that can be useful to solve your research question:

 ### Featured research software